 Free influenza vaccine program May and June 2026

 From 1 May to 30 June 2026, participating immunisation providers can administer state-funded influenza vaccines to people aged 12 to 64 years who are not otherwise eligible for an influenza vaccine under the National Immunisation Program (NIP).
+Persons without a Medicare card and those travelling to Western Australia, are also eligible for a vaccine under the Free Influenza Vaccine Program (the program).

-General practices (GPs), community pharmacies, Aboriginal medical services, nurse practitioner clinics, corporate vaccination service providers and community health immunisation clinics may all participate in the Free Influenza Vaccine Program (the program).
+General practices (GPs), community pharmacies, Aboriginal Medical Services, nurse practitioner clinics, corporate vaccination service providers and community health immunisation clinics may all participate in the Program.

-In 2026, Fluzone is the influenza vaccine available to providers participating in the program.
+In 2026, Fluzone® is the influenza vaccine available to providers participating in the program.
 Influenza vaccines ordered for the Free Influenza Vaccine Program should not be administered to NIP-eligible people, and vice-versa.

 Please note: